All Products

 Data Disk

 ESSD AutoPL, Enterprise SSD (ESSD), ESSD Entry, SSD, and Ultra Disk are supported.
-The disk types that you can select depend on the instance types that you select.
+The data disk types that you can select vary based on the instance families that you select.
 Disk types that are not displayed in the drop-down list are not supported by the instance types that you select.
-For more information about disks, see Overview of Block Storage.
-For more information about disk types supported by different instance types, see Overview of instance families.

 • Performance provision: The performance provision feature allows you to configure provisioned performance settings for ESSD AutoPL disks to meet storage requirements that exceed the baseline performance without the need to extend the disks.